Generic name: entecavir (en-TEK-a-vir)

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Other medical problems

 The presence of other medical problems may affect the use of entecavir.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Liver disease—May increase chance for serious side effects.
+- Liver transplant, or history of—May increase chance for serious side effects.